WhiteCrosses/Projekt-IA/README.md

 Each card would have one positive and one negative effect (possibly random generation of cards?).

 Card choosing menu would appear often, making player change playstyle flexibly.
+Cards effects overlap creating unique cobos.
+This also affects enemy units, as negative effects can cause them to be really powerful.
 ## Graphical style
 SDL2 generated graphics that should represent terminal-based apps.
-SDL2 allows to make sprites move in distance smaller than one terminal cell, rotate them, change sizes and overlay.
+SDL2 allows to make sprites move in distance smaller than one terminal cell, rotate them, change sizes and overlap on each other.
 ## Design patterns
 1. [Flyweight (Pyłek)](#https://refactoring.guru/pl/design-patterns/flyweight)
 2. ...